THOMASELOVE/431-classes-2023/class15/README.md

 - **12** of the 45 proposals had a problem because they used something other than `date: last-modified` in their YAML.
 Please correct your YAML in your portfolio (we'll be looking for this.)
 - **29** of the 45 proposals neglected (at least once) to include a blank line before and after every code chunk, every header (or subheader) and every paragraph.
 Again, we'd really like you to fix this by the time you submit your portfolio.

-### Styling Your Code
+## Styling Your Quarto Code

 You may be interested in [the styler package](https://github.com/r-lib/styler), which can be used on existing Quarto (or R or R Markdown) code to adapt it to [the tidyverse style guide](https://style.tidyverse.org/).

-- This wouldn't resolve misspellings (hit F7 in RStudio) or the `date` or blank line issues mentioned above, but is still of some use.
+- This wouldn't resolve misspellings (hit F7 in RStudio to address this, to a degree) or the `date` or blank line issues mentioned above, but is still useful.

 ## One Last Thing